CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 - [ ] Unable to highlight-outline glass objects (possible limitation of game itself)
 - [ ] Glass material, especially its transparent and refractive properties, may cause deleterious framelag at high vis counts

+# Hydronix Store Break-out
+This is a simple break-out of Hydronix Store code from the Hydronix Core All credit still due to Team Hydronix

+Caveats and known issues:
+- [ ] **URGENT** Castle walls and second floor are not being spawned in